browserengineering/book/book/scheduling.md

 This chapter demonstrated the two-thread rendering system at the core of modern browsers.
 The main points to remember are:

-- The browser organizes work into task queues, with tasks for things like running JavaScript, handling user input, and rendering the page
+- the browser organizes work into task queues, with tasks for things like running JavaScript, handling user input, and rendering the page;
-- The goal is to consistently generate frames to the screen at a 60Hz cadence, which means a 33ms budget to draw each animation frame
+- the goal is to consistently generate frames to the screen at a 60Hz cadence, which means a 33ms budget to draw each animation frame;
-- The browser has two key threads involved in rendering
+- the browser has two key threads involved in rendering;
-- The main thread runs JavaScript and the special rendering task
+- the main thread runs JavaScript and the special rendering task;
-- The browser thread draws the display list to the screen, handles/dispatches input events, and performs scrolling
+- the browser thread draws the display list to the screen, handles/dispatches input events, and performs scrolling;
-- The main thread communicates with the browser thread via `commit`, which synchronizes the two threads
+- and the main thread communicates with the browser thread via `commit`, which synchronizes the two threads.

 Additionally, you've seen how hard it is to move tasks between the two threads, such as the challenges involved in scrolling on the browser